Code2Gether-Discord/BasicXamarinCalc/README.md

 # How do I contribute?

-- Pull Requests via Forking will be closed.
-You must PR via a branch within this repo.

 1. Pull `master` branch
 2. Create a local branch based off of `master`
 3. Assign an Issue to yourself